CompTIA Network+ interview questions [2022 update]

 It makes network administration and routing more efficient by reducing network traffic and the size of routing tables.
 Subnetting allows the admin to divide a network into virtually defined segments.
 Isolating part of the network also adds a layer of security.

-If you are granted an interview based on your Network+ certification, the interviewer will ask a lot of networking-related questions.
-Make sure you understand subnetting, how to configure firewalls, routers, switches, hubs, iptables, TCP and UDP, and memorize the most popular network protocols and port numbers.
-Often interviewers will ask about FTP, DNS, Telnet, email protocols, HTTP and/or HTTPS.
+If you are granted an interview based on your Network+ certification, the interviewer will ask many networking-related questions.
+Make sure you understand subnetting, how to configure firewalls, routers, switches, hubs, iptables, TCP and UDP and memorize the most popular network protocols and port numbers.
+Often interviewers will ask about FTP, DNS, Telnet, email protocols, HTTP or HTTPS.
 Know and understand the OSI model, the netstat command, tcpdump, ping and telnet.

 If you had originally certified before the release of exam N10-008 on September 15, 2021, make sure to review all the new topics covered in the latest version of the exam, from Software-Defined Wide Area Networks (SD-WANs) to new VPN solutions, voice VLANs, new cabling options and tools, the latest technology for troubleshooting wireless connections and ensuring their security, and concepts related to high availability.